-Students may receive detention for minor infractions, and detentions may be given by teachers or administrators.
-Detention will occur before or after school, during lunch, on the weekend, or at another time determined by the Principal or Dean of Students.
-Weekend detentions require students to be dressed in their uniform.
-Detention takes precedence over any extracurricular activity.
+Students may receive detention for minor infractions, and detentions may be given by administrators.
+The parent will be notified of the details of the student's conduct by the administrator for all Level 1 infractions.
+Examples of common minor infractions include: continued classroom disruptions, lack of moderation, cell phone usage, public displays of affection, horseplay, out of assigned area, lack of prudence towards student or faculty member, unprepared for class, and other similar offenses.
+Detention will occur before or after school, during lunch, or at another time determined by administration.
 Students who miss detention will need to make it up and serve another detention.
 Repeatedly missing detention may result in suspension.